InFog/evaldojunior.com/_drafts/senior_developers.md

 There are also self-hosted free options like the excellent [ELK](https://www.elastic.co/products) stack.

+Senior developers should also have good communication skills and be able to understand the business of the companies they work for.
+Let's be realistic, a really small number of us are working for Google, GitHub, Atlassian, Oracle and other software centered companies.
+We are working for online shops, banks, web agencies and other lots of companies that are doing businesses online and depend on a solid platform to stay alive but not exactly will put loads of money into that rewriting you want to do to get rid of the legacy system you hate with a passion.
+So, try to understand the business and align the technical needs with the business to create a win-win situation, because bad code can also destroy a company.

+An important note: You don't have to be perfect and know all the things I listed here from the top of your mind, but you should be able to understand all the concepts and to look for help in the right places.

 Do you think I missed something in this post?
-Help me expand this post by adding your thoughts in the comments bellow.
+The PHP community is a really large one and senior developers will come in all shapes and sizes, so help me expand this post by adding your thoughts in the comments bellow.

 InFog.